Coolbreeze151/Kubernetes/jupyterhub/readme.md

         - jovyan
 ```

-Alternatively you can indicate this via the Argo CD UI if you are creating and managin Jupyterhub via Argo CD.
+Alternatively you can indicate this via the Argo CD UI if you are creating and managing Jupyterhub via Argo CD.

 ![values yaml in Argo CD](../src/img/jupyter/argocd-values.png)